noble-assets/noble-cctp-relayer/README.md

 <p align="center"><img src=".github/assets/portal.png"></p>

-This service listens for Cross Chain Transfer Protocol events and forwards them to their destinations.
+This service listens and forwards Cross Chain Transfer Protocol events.
-It is lightweight and extensible.
-Other source/destination chains can be easily added.
+It is lightweight and extensible; other source/destination chains can be easily added.

 Installation
 ```shell